silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ```php
 	public static function my_static_method() {}
 ```

+Action handlers on controllers should be in `completelylowercase()` format.
 This is because they go into the controller URL in the same format (eg, `home/successfullyinstalled`).
 Method names are allowed to contain underscores here, in order to allow URL parts with dashes (`mypage\my-action` gets translated to `my_action()` automatically).

 ```php
 	public function mycontrolleraction() {}
 ```

+Object methods that will be callable from templates should be in `$this->UpperCamelCase()` format.
 Alternatively, `$this->getUpperCamelCase()` will work the same way in templates - you can access both coding styles as `$UpperCamelCase`.